Initial Setup

 On your projects' page you will find the Kubeconfig card, which allows you to

-as a file, which will be called subkubeconfig
+download the kubeconfig as a file, which will be called subkubeconfig, or

 distribution.